Route 91 Harvest: 2017 shooting

 The 2017 festival was the scene of a mass shooting in which 60 people were ultimately killed, making the incident the deadliest mass shooting by an individual in U.S. history.
 The shooting began as singer Jason Aldean finished his sixth song on the final day of the festival and ended with gunman Stephen Paddock's suicide.

-More than 1,000 shots were fired into the crowd as the shooting continued over 15 minutes.
+More than 1,000 shots were fired into the crowd as the shooting continued for over 10 minutes.
 More than 800 people were injured in the attack.
 At the time, the event was attended by approximately 22,000 people.

 Aftermath

 Following the mass shooting, organizer Live Nation decided not to hold the 2018 Festival.
 In December 2018, it was announced that the Festival might return in 2019, with it being held at the Las Vegas Festival Grounds at the corner of Sahara Avenue and Las Vegas Boulevard.
 However, this event did not come to fruition.

 A January 2020 article in Billboard magazine on the possibility of the return of the Route 91 Harvest Festival cited several significant challenges that would need to be overcome.
 These included finding a new venue for the festival, being able to successfully coordinate the booking of numerous performers and competing with existing residencies of country stars in other Las Vegas venues.

 In 2019, MGM planned to repurpose the Las Vegas Village as a community center which would host athletic events, and parking space for Allegiant Stadium, but that did not happen.
 Instead, in 2022, MGM sold most of the village.